 Lastly, breathing.
 It’s self-explanatory but something we all forget to do, especially during public speaking.
 Breathing can help you recollect your thoughts and slow down the pace of the speech when you find yourself starting to talk too fast.
 It can also help you get to a more calmer mindset.

 Just remember, you can be a powerful public speaker.
 Try following and practicing these steps and you will be on your way to becoming more comfortable and confident when public speaking.

-If you would like to see the full live LinkedIn presentation where Jessica goes over each step in detail and shares some of her personal experiences, click the link below!
+Check out the full live LinkedIn presentation where Jessica goes over each step in detail and shares some of her personal experiences!

 We are also excited to launch our Powerful Presentation E-Course that includes a detailed guide to becoming a powerful public speaker.
 If you’re interested in cultivating your public speaking skills, this course is for you!
 Simply click the link below to begin.